xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience/configuring_amazon_urls.md

 6. Save the changes.
 This will connect your AWS account with your X-Cart store.

 Once the connection has been set up, the store administrator will be able to upload files of nearly any size onto the S3 Storage service of AWS and use them to configure downloadable products.

 Here's how it can be done:

 1. Once a file has been uploaded onto S3, copy the URL of that file.
+2. In X-Cart, find the product for which you wish to add this file as a downloadable attachment.
-2. In X-Cart, on the Attachments tab of the product details, select **Add file** -> **Via URL**.
+3. On the Attachments tab of the product details, select **Add file** -> **Via URL**.
-3. In the Upload file box, paste the URL that has been copied from S3 and un-check the box **Copy file to local server**.
+4. In the Upload file box, paste the URL that has been copied from S3 and un-check the box **Copy file to local server**.
-4. Click **Upload**.
+5. Click **Upload**.

 As a result, the product will be linked to the S3-stored file that has been specified.